 Arizona Cardinals starting quarterback Kyler Murray has lived up to the hype of the first overall pick in the NFL thus far.
-The Cards haven’t yet made the playoffs, but Murray has made strides in his game that could make his team contenders in the NFC West for years to come.
+The Cards have only made the playoffs once during his time in Arizona, but Murray has definitely made strides in his game that could put his team in Super Bowl for years to come.

 While the QB was throwing touchdowns and winning the Heisman Trophy for the Oklahoma Sooners, he also honed his craft on the baseball diamond.
 Murray was a prolific outfielder, and scouts say he had a chance to make a Major League roster if he wanted to play baseball.

-The “what-if?” question surrounding Murray and his decision to forgo his contract with the Oakland Athletics will permanently be attached to him.
+The "what-if?" question surrounding Murray and his decision to forgo his contract with the Oakland Athletics will permanently be attached to him as well as the spirited social media arguments surrounding it.

 Murray shined for Allen High School in Texas.
 As a sophomore, he hit for a .302 batting average and added two home runs, 20 stolen bases and some stellar defense.
 He found his power stroke over the next two seasons, as he hit nine homers as a junior.